BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
-- Hand weapon
+- [Hand Weapon]
-- Shield
+- [Shield]
-- Horse
+- [Horse]
 - Horn of the Hammerhand

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]
-- Heroic Strength
+- [Heroic Strength]

 **SPECIAL RULES**

-- Expert Rider
+- [Expert Rider]
-- Horse Lord
+- [Horse Lord]

 - **Horn of the Hammerhand** `ACTIVE`

-This is a Unique war horn.
+This is a Unique [war horn][War Horn].
 Additionally, once per game at the start of any Move Phase, Erkenbrand can unleash a fearsome blow of the Horn of the Hammerhand.
 Until the End Phase of the turn, enemy models within 24" of Erkenbrand suffer a -1 penalty to any Courage Test they are required to make.

 </div>

 ---
 <div class="unitCard" markdown>

 ### FLOI STONEHAND [75 POINTS]